PranavBhattarai/Covid-Chromium-Extension-for-Nepal/README.md

 <i> Disclaimer: This is practise done by me to know, how to make Chromium/Chrome extension.
-This is NOT my "original" idea.</i>
+This is NOT my "original" idea.
+I learned it from YouTube.</i>

 <b> What this extension do? </b>